featherbear/UNSW-COMP4336/blog/content/post/quizzes/week1.md

 **False**

-Whilst it uses a narrow bandwidth or transmission, as frequency hopping requires many different frequeny bands to hop to, the bandwidth is actually increased.
+Whilst it uses a narrow bandwidth or transmission, frequency hopping requires many different frequency bands to hop to, the bandwidth is actually increased.

 ---